 A butler greets you, bows and gives you an ear to ear grin.
 He knows it – you are about to be wowed for 7 days straight.

 That’s right, there are a lot of unique experiences that the Maharajas Express offers.
-I am not talking about expensive shows or rare foods.
-I am talking about a journey that is made of moments that are simply not available to the independent unconnected traveler.
+I am not talking about expensive shows or rare foods on one of the most luxurious trains in India.
+I am talking about a journey that is made of moments that are simply not available to the independent unconnected traveler and that may seem very far removed from daily life in India.
 I am about to tell-all so if you don’t want me to spoil the surprise, I suggest you jump to the next story.

 What was so special that we couldn’t have organized by ourselves on the Maharajas Express train ride?

 Our trip coincided with New Year’s Eve and the crew put together our own Bollywood party.
 They had organized a New Year’s dinner at the Sheraton but by 1am everybody had headed back to the train.
 But not to sleep!

 The staff had brought out the CD player and were playing Indian music for everyone to dance and, of course, there were choreographies and Bollywood moves for everyone to enjoy and our own personal dance teachers.
 I can’t say that this happens on every journey but given their fantastic dance techniques, I would be inclined to believe they find an excuse on every journey.
 Where there is will, there is way.